 - Statewide Organization

-- Offices: Columbia and Glendale, SC
+- Offices: Columbia

 - Best-known Project: The Palmetto Trail

 - Least-known Focus: Revolutionary War battlefield preservation and restoration (Cowpens)

 - Least-known Resource: PCF Press, publishing historical, educational, and recreational titles

 - Best Advocates: Our members and volunteers—Three Cheers!

 - Best Supporters: Our partners—corporate, foundation, government, and individual—Thank You!

 - Conserving the natural environment while making it accessible